jaydrogers/jaydrogers/README.md

 <p>
     <a href="https://serversideup.net/" target="_blank"><img width="250" src="https://raw.githubusercontent.com/jaydrogers/jaydrogers/master/img/serversideup.svg"></a><br/>
-    We took the experience that we gained in 521 Dimensions and created a blog called Server Side Up to help other developers create quality software using open-source tools.
+    We took the experience that we gained in 521 Dimensions and created a blog called Server Side Up.
+Our mission is to help other developers create quality software using open-source tools.
 </p>

 ## My Next Release